Shinryoku season: Exploring Goshikinuma and Urabandai’s a-bandai-nt greenery

 The JR EAST PASS (Tohoku area) and usage area.
 (Image credit: JR East)

-If you are visiting Urabandai, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for 5 consecutive days.
-At only ¥20,000, it costs about the same as a round-trip between Tokyo and Inawashiro, but you get unlimited rides for 5 days.
-You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, here.
+If you are visiting Urabandai, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the valid area for 5 consecutive days at only ¥30,000.
+You can also make seat reservations for bullet trains, some limited express trains and Joyful Trains online for free, up to 1 month in advance, on the JR-EAST Train Reservation.

 The JR EAST PASS (Tohoku area) can be used for automatic ticket gates, and foreign passport holders living in Japan are also eligible to use this pass.